hilalongel/DSA-210-project/README.md

 ## Project Overview
 I am Hilal Öngel, a Sophomore Computer Science student at Sabanci University.
 This is my DSA210 project.
 This project analyzes the relationship between **seasons**, the **number of moviegoers**, and the **popularity of movie genres** in Turkey.
 It combines Exploratory Data Analysis (EDA), hypothesis testing (ANOVA), and a supervised machine learning model (Random Forest Regressor) to uncover trends and make predictions.
 The final model explains over **71% of the variance** in weekly moviegoer numbers, demonstrating strong predictive power from seasonal and genre-based variables.
+To ensure methodological rigor, alternative models such as Linear Regression and Decision Tree Regressor were also implemented.
+However, Random Forest consistently outperformed them, particularly in terms of R² score, justifying its selection as the final model.

 ---

 ## Motivation
-The film industry experiences fluctuations in moviegoer attendance throughout the year.
-Understanding how **seasons affect movie preferences and audience numbers** can provide valuable insights for movie studios, distributors, and marketers regarding their release strategies.

-Additionally, this topic is personally meaningful for me as I am interested in **data analysis, cinema, and human behavior patterns**.
+Seasonal fluctuations in movie attendance are a well-documented phenomenon in the film industry.
+Understanding how audience behavior varies by season and genre provides critical insights for distributors, studios, and marketing strategists.
+This analysis can inform release schedules and content planning.

+Moreover, the topic aligns with my academic and personal interests in data science, cinema, and behavioral analysis, offering a unique opportunity to apply technical skills to cultural patterns.

 ---
 ## Hypothesis